nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development.md

 ## Introduction ##

-The access record structured capability provides the ability to retrieve data from a patient's GP record in a structured and coded format.
+The Access Record Structured capability provides the ability to retrieve data from a patient's GP record in a structured and coded format.
 In order to do this safely and effectively, we need to consider how GP systems store data about patients, how it is categorised/structured and how the context in which the data is entered by or displayed to the user may influence its meaning.

 ## Record structure in GP clinical systems